manish9794/chemistry/storyboard/README.md

 2. Instruction “select a sample liquid” shown near the chemical shelf<br>
 3. User click on one of the sample by click on it.<br>
 4. Instruction “pour the sample” shown near the funnel<br>
-5. User drag the braker to the funnel<br>
+5. User drag the beaker to the funnel<br>
 6. Animation of pouring start automatically<br>
 7. Instruction “turn On the water supply” shown near the water inlet<br>
 8. User tern on water supply by a click<br>